 Hello and welcome to the visual world of Lucy Hannah Barritt.
-From here you can navigate to my online portfolio.
-There, you can browse my collection of prints and original works for sale.
+From here you can navigate her online portfolio.

 “It’s like you took a bottle of ink and you threw it at a wall.
 Smash!
 And all that ink spread.
 And in the middle, it’s dense, isn’t it?
 And as it gets out on the edge, the little droplets get finer and finer and make more complicated patterns, see?
 So in the same way, there was a big bang at the beginning of things and it spread.
 And you and I, sitting here in this room, as complicated human beings, are way, way out on the fringe of that bang.